AlexWaygood/typeshed-stats/examples/example.md

 ### Number of lines
 53

-### Package status: *up to date*
+### Package status: *obsolete*
-These stubs should be fairly up to date.
-In CI, stubtest tests these stubs against the latest version of the package that's available.
+Upstream has added type hints; these typeshed stubs are now obsolete.

 ### Stubtest settings in CI: *error on missing stub*
 Objects missing from the stub cause stubtest to emit an error in CI.